-Botox is a prescription only medicine.
-Which means that you should first have a detailed face-to-face consultation with an experienced cosmetic doctor or nurse.
+Botox is a prescription-only medicine.
+This means that you should first have a detailed face-to-face consultation with an experienced cosmetic doctor or nurse.

 If you’re at the stage of choosing which practitioner to administer your Botox, read our guide How to Find the Right Practitioner for Your Botox Treatment.
 This will help you choose a qualified, experienced practitioner.

 During an in-depth consultation, the practitioner will discuss the following:

 The practitioner will take a detailed medical history from you.
 This includes any allergies you have, any potential contraindications and any previous cosmetic treatments you have had.
 Please also make a list of what medication you are taking.

 - Your expected outcome

 Your practitioner will discuss what you would like the treatment to achieve and which areas of your face you have concerns over.
 During your consultation, your practitioner might discuss alternative treatments that are more appropriate.
 Also might provide you with complementary treatments aimed at helping you achieve the results you want.

 At Health & Aesthetics, as part of your consultation process, we use a 3D Digital Skin Imaging System called VISIA.
 This analyses your skin’s age and health, including texture, lines and wrinkles, and redness.
 By looking at the skin in such close detail, we can develop a skin care plan that is bespoke to your specific needs.
 The results may reveal that treatments, such as chemical skin peels or radiofrequency treatment for example, are more suited to your skin than Botox, or may be used to complement your Botox treatment.

 - Potential risks and side-effects of having Botox